julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 What’s your favorite cuss word?

-hahaha, my favorite cuss word, you know fuck is a good one, that is a really good one, you know theres that paper about how many ways you can use the word fuck, its a noun, an adjective, an adverb, it can be a name.
+Hahaha, my favorite cuss word, you know fuck is a good one, that is a really good one.
+You know there's that paper about how many ways you can use the word fuck, its a noun, an adjective, an adverb, it can be a name.
 You can pretty much use the word fuck in any linguistic context and it works!

 **What advice do you give to someone starting out in programming?**

 Um, in programming, start with a problem, really understand the problem you’re trying to solve, and then look for solutions out there that might have already solved the problem.
 Start by looking for a solution that already exists.
 If you can, take it apart, figure out how that solution solves the problem, you could let that lead you into what language it was written in, other people in the community  working in the language.
 It’s kind of like if you want to tell a story, you kind of need to have a story, you could know how to read and write or have a pen and paper.
 You can do pen and paper, but if you don’t have a story you’re not going to write, and I think the same rings true for programming.
 If you have a problem, that will lead you into solutions, technology, and people, and all the other things you need to do it.
 That’s number one.

 Then, just do it.
 Get in, Start somewhere, start anywhere.
 Get familiar with tools that are used in programming, get familiar with a text editor, with syntax highlighting, get familiar with the terminal, browser tools, whatever, because there’s lots of different kinds of programming, maybe its programming video games, I don’t have a clue about the tools used for making video games.
 There's a whole tool change for that.
 Get familiar with the tools, know your problems, look for solutions, and keep going, because thats the big one, just keep going and learning.

 **Where do you see yourself in 10 years?**

 On a farm, (laughing) I see myself out in the country, with  wicked fast internet but no cell phone reception.
 I imagine a little house and a big farm, some crops I attend to certain amount of time through out the day or year, making art sometime throughout the day in that barn.
 Chicken and animals all that stuff, and I imagine being set up in a way that I have done enough work in design and in making products that hopefully my time can scale in those other areas.
 Maybe I have made some things that kind of work on there own.
 I will always make things and continue to consult and work with teams of people and i will always design things but imagine being in a very different space than I am today. that I am set up

 -JF & MP